 The entire piece, generally speaking, encompasses a mood of deep thought, somberness, and dare I even say remorsefulness at times?
 That’s the beauty of a story told by music.
 Without the confinement of a lyrical context, the listener will let their mind wander and explore what is in a way, their own story.
 Maybe the moods and feelings I experienced when listening to this says more about me than it does about the overall work.
 Only way to make that call, is to have a listen for yourself:

 “Storyteller,” the 12th release from Filip Dahl’s catalog, is out now.
 I would recommend his music for those who enjoy Joe Satriani and Gary Moore.

-Don’t forget to support this project and to follow on Instagram, Facebook, Twitter, YouTube, and Spotify.
+Don’t forget to support this project and follow Pilip Dahl on Instagram, Facebook, Twitter, YouTube, Apple Music, and Spotify.
 It also helps to stream and share h music; you can obviously find it in the following Playlists: Less Than 1,000 Followers, Fresh Singles, Alterindie State Of Mind, Sickest & Dopest, and Unknown But Essentials!.

 Remember that you can always find me here AMS Radio for all my social media and collaborations.

 P.S.
 If you enjoy discovering new artists and fresh new music you can subscribe to this blog Less Than 1,000 Followers and follow the Playlist with all the artists that we have presented here!